derek73/python-nameparser/docs/usage.rst

 Nickname Handling
 ------------------

-The content of parenthesis or double quotes in the name will be available from the nickname attribute.
+The content of parenthesis or quotes in the name will be available from the nickname attribute.

 .. doctest:: nicknames